What Led To My Career in Radio

 It wasn't too long after that when we moved over 150 miles from Langhorne out to Danville, Pennsylvania.

-Central Pennsylvania radio in the Anthracite Coal Region wasn't nearly at the level of professionalism of the Philadelphia market.
+Central Pennsylvania radio in the Anthracite Coal Region wasn't nearly at the level of talent and professionalism of the Philadelphia market.
 That was actually encouraging to me.
 I got a better sense of

 how talent was developed and moved through the markets.
 In Danville, where I lived, there was an AM/FM combo, WPGM which was a Christian format.
 I hung out there some.
 I would also hitchhike